awsomearvinder/scheduler-paper/paper.typ

 thought this matched our expectations for how it would play out - low priority processes that wanted a large chunk of resources did relatively fine.

-Oddly enough, when doing the same test with Round Robin, we get the same score for wait and turnaround for the low priority.
+Oddly enough, when doing the same test with Round Robin, we get the same scores for wait and turnaround for the processes overall.
 We speculate the reason why round robin does as well as priority in this case is because the high priority processes kept both CPU and I/O saturated in both round robin and priority regardless.
 When they finished, the low priority process was the only one left